-• Operational Risks: The Company is actively tracking developments concerning COVID-19, reviewing and analyzing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
+• Operational Risks: The Company continues to track developments relating to COVID-19, reviewing and analyzing potential material impacts on its operations and implementing mitigation measures and strategies accordingly in response to such new developments and determinations as circumstances warrant.
 At this time, based upon information currently available to the Company, the current mitigation measures and strategies that have been implemented have permitted the Company to carry out its business and perform its obligations to policyholders, counterparties and regulators, and the impacts from COVID-19 have not materially adversely affected its ability to do so.